Kahina-Mac/lab-two-2019/README.md

 - [Download Fritzing](https://github.com/fritzing/fritzing-app/releases/tag/CD-268)
 - Create a new `sketch`.
 - Search for `NodeMCU-32S` fritzing part and add it to Fritzing.
 Note: please insure that the pin maps of the part is as same as the image in Lab 1.
+(Update: [here](/ESP32-38PinWide.fzpz) is the one which corresponds to the ESP32 component you have)
 - Create a random sketch your self (at least 5 component is needed and please don't forget connect them and use different colors in wiring)
 -- Export the result as image(`lab/2/report/1/sketch.png`)
 - Design the Schematic of that.
 Please style it in a good format.